planetfederal/workshops/workshops/geogig/doc/source/cmd/commit.rst

 * "Removed Main St. feature"
 * "Renamed First Ave to First Avenue"

-On the other hand, the following commit messages are not-so-good:
+On the other hand, the following commit messages are not so good:

 * "Made changes"
 * "Added stuff"
+* "Commit"

 #.
 Commit our changes.
-Use the message "Initial commit of complete data layer" via the ``-m`` option:
+Use the message "Initial commit of complete bikepdx layer" via the ``-m`` option:

    .. code-block:: console

-      geogig commit -m "Initial commit of complete data layer"
+      geogig commit -m "Initial commit of complete bikepdx layer"

    ::